Pedestrian killed in I-85 SB wreck in northeast Charlotte

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – A pedestrian was killed in a wreck on I-85 and all southbound lanes have been closed in northeast Charlotte, Charlotte Medic confirmed on Monday morning.
+(QUEEN CITY NEWS) – A pedestrian was killed in a wreck on I-85 shutting down all southbound lanes in northeast Charlotte during Monday morning’s commute, Charlotte Medic confirmed on Monday morning.

+The roadways were shut down for approximately three hours and have since reopened.

 The incident occurred around 5:30 a.m. near Exit 48 near Bruton Smith Blvd. where the road has been closed, the North Carolina Department of Transportation said.

 Charlotte-Mecklenburg Police and Charlotte Fire are both on the scene and traffic delays are expected to be high.
-The incident is not likely to be cleared until 9:30 a.m., DOT said.
-Traffic is being rerouted to the Concord Mills exit.
+Traffic was rerouted to the Concord Mills exit.

 Queen City News has a crew on the scene and is working to learn more details.